49

 Accepted

-Why are scientists saying that the Omicron COVID-19 variant is a reason to get a booster?
+Why did scientists state that the Omicron COVID-19 variant was a reason to get a booster?

 (note: I'm simplifying things a bit here by only talking about antibodies; I don't mean to downplay other aspects of the immune response, just to keep it focused for a lay audience)